rseal2/Gig-Scheduler/homework8-gigscheduler-rseal2/README.md

 5.  a Gig that has 4 bands (three headliners),
 6.  and a Gig with NULL values in every optional field and a single headlining band.

 Generate a database dump of your "seeded" database.
 You can delete and recreate your database using this dump if something gets contaminated during development.
-Ensure that your SQL dump script has the same name as your database (e.g., `valentine_gigs.sql`) and is included in the top-level directory of your git repository.
+Ensure that your SQL dump script has the same name as your database.

 **Step 3: Model and Accessor Classes:**
 Add the following classes: